-To support the role of Higher Education Institutions and Educational Training Boards in addressing skills shortages and lifelong learning needs in the County, consistent with NPO 31 of the NPF and RPO 9.22 of the RSES.
+To support the role of Higher Education Institutions and Educational Training Boards in addressing skills shortages and life-long learning needs in the County, consistent with NPO 31 of the NPF and RPO 9.22 of the RSES.

-To facilitate and encourage cross-collaboration between business and employment clusters and TU Dublin to drive research and innovation and increase employment opportunities in the County.
+To facilitate and encourage cross-collaboration between business and employment clusters and TU Dublin Tallaght Campus to drive research and innovation and increase employment opportunity.